ImranRiazChohan/AgriVision/README.md

-### Image Segmentation for Disease Detection and Prevention
+### Real-Time Image Segmentation for Disease Detection and Prevention

 **Description:**
 Develop a deep learning model that utilizes image segmentation techniques to identify and classify Palm leaf diseases from images.
 The model will analyze segmented areas of the leaf to provide detailed insights into the disease's extent and severity.